 I have seen a tank seam begin to split on a customer’s aquarium because of their use of a magnetic scraper with the razor blade attachment.

 During their regular glass cleaning they had been running the razor blade too close to the silicone seam and one day part of the seam failed and the tank started to leak.
 Luckily we were able to get the aquarium emptied before a catastrophic failure of the seam occurred.

 Keep razor blades and scrapers clear of seams!
 Use a toothbrush or algae scrubber!

 This is the number one cause of flooded homes with aquarium owners!
 RO/DI units create filtered water at such a slow rate and many people forget about it filling their storage container until they hear water splashing or the carpet becomes wet underfoot!

 If you have an RO/DI water making system I seriously advise you to get a Flood Guardian from XP Aqua.
 It will save you so much hassle and its nicknamed ‘The Marriage Saver’ for a reason!!

-For $70 it is a no brainer!!
-You can find more information and great reviews on the flood Guardian HERE at Marine Depot.
+For around $70 it is a no-brainer!!
+You can find more information and great reviews on the Flood Guardian

 10. Float Valve Failure